You are frustrated with Django Deployment…

 You can, but I don’t treat that in the book.

 It’s easier to learn GNU/Linux and deploy on GNU/Linux than it is to deploy on Windows, even if you know Windows already.
-In order to read the book, you don’t need to know any Linux beyond what is contained in my free course.
+In order to read the book, you don’t need to know any Linux beyond what is contained in the email course.

 Does the book explain Celery, SSL, zero-downtime upgrades, deploying without root access, and automation?